hapax/hapax.github.io/assets/diurnal.md

 I_0 (1- a )\sin^2\vartheta = \sigma T_\text{max}^4.
 $$

-If we know the maximum temperature, we can guess the angle the sunlight made with the ground, $\vartheta$.
+Thus, the maximum temperature is directly related to the length of shadow!

 #### Geometry and heliometry